-- As used in this policy, the term "weapon" and/or destructive device shall include, but shall not be limited to: - any item being used as a weapon or destructive device; - any facsimile of a weapon; - any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; - the frame or receiver of any weapon described in the preceding example; - any firearm muffler or firearm silencer; - Any explosive, incendiary or poison gas, bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than 1/4 ounce, mine or similar device; - any weapon which will, or which may be readily converted to, expel a projectile by the action of an explosive or other propellant, and which has any barrel with a bore of more than 1/2 inch in diameter; any combination of parts either designed or intended for use in converting any device into a destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled; - any bludgeon, sand club, metal knuckles or throwing star; - any knife, commonly referred to as a switchblade, which has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade that opens or falls or is ejected into position by the force of gravity or by an outward, downward or centrifugal thrust or movement; - any electronic device designed to discharge immobilizing levels of electricity, commonly known as a stun gun.
+As used in this policy, the term "weapon and/or destructive device" shall include, but shall not be limited to:

+- any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; - the frame or receiver of any weapon described in the preceding example; - any firearm muffler or firearm silencer;

+- Any explosive, incendiary, or poison gas bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than 1/4 ounce, mine, or similar device; - any weapon which will, or which may be readily converted to, expel a projectile by the action of an explosive or other propellant and which has any barrel with a bore of more than 1/2 inch in diameter; - any combination of parts either designed or intended for use in converting any device into a destructive device described in the two immediately preceding examples and from which a destructive device may be readily assembled; - any bludgeon, sand club, metal knuckles, or throwing star; - any knife, commonly referred to as a switchblade, which has a blade that opens automatically by hand pressure applied to a button, spring, or other device in the handle of the knife or any knife having a blade that opens, falls, or is ejected into position by the force of gravity or by an outward, downward, or centrifugal thrust or movement; - any electronic device designed to discharge immobilizing levels of electricity, commonly known as a stun gun.

-Penalties for Possession
+Penalties for Weapon Violations

-Possession of a firearm or other weapon listed under the "Weapons and Destructive Devices" heading above shall result in expulsion from school for a period of one calendar year, except the superintendent may recommend this expulsion requirement be modified on a case-by-case basis.
-Possession of a weapon of any type other than described under the "Weapons and Destructive Devices" heading above or a facsimile of a weapon may result in disciplinary action up to and including suspension and/or expulsion.
-Expulsion hearings for possession of a weapon shall be conducted by the superintendent or the superintendent's designee.
+Possession of a weapon and/or destructive device listed under the "Weapons and Destructive Devices" heading of this policy shall result in expulsion from school for a period of one calendar year, except the superintendent may recommend this expulsion be modified on a case-by-case basis.

+Possession of, handling of, and/or transmitting a weapon of a type other than described under the "Weapons and Destructive Devices" heading above, an item being used as a weapon or destructive device, or a facsimile of a weapon may result in disciplinary action up to and including suspension and/or expulsion.
+Expulsion hearings for weapons violations shall be conducted by the superintendent or the superintendent's designee.

-Students violating this policy shall be reported to the appropriate law enforcement agency(ies) and if a juvenile, to DCF or the Commissioner of Juvenile Justice.
+Students violating this policy shall be reported to the appropriate law enforcement agency(ies) and, if a juvenile, to the Secretary for DCF or the Secretary of KDOC as appropriate.